vasilije2448/connect4-solver/README.md

 ./c4solver
 ```

-With numEpisodes = 100 000, it generates ~2.3 milion samples and takes ~400 MB of memory.
+With numEpisodes = 100 000, it generates ~2.3 million samples and takes ~400 MB of memory.

 ## Dataset